 This doesn’t have anything to do with the photography, but it’s SO much more fun for the bridesmaids to have some music to listen to while getting ready!
 It helps set the tone for the day, and really often helps the bride relax and eases the nerves.

-While she might be too nervous to eat much, it’s crucial to have plenty of water and snacks/food in the bridal suite.
-It’ll be a long day on your feet for bride as well as all the bridesmaids, so don’t forget to plan accordingly and bring or order in some food.
+While the bride might be too nervous to eat much, it’s crucial to have plenty of water and snacks/food in the bridal suite.
+It’ll be a long day on your feet for the bride as well as all the bridesmaids, so don’t forget to plan accordingly and bring or order in some food.
 Keep hydrated!
-While it’s tempting to have champagne only (trust me, there’s time for champagne, too), it’s really important to drink some water as well.
+It’s tempting to have champagne only (trust me, there’s time for champagne, too), it’s really important to drink some water as well.
 No one needs to faint due to dehydration or heat exhaustion, it’s really easy to prevent any health scares by drinking and eating enough on the wedding day.
 If needed, designate a bridesmaid to help you remember!